funixz/openshiftv3-ops-workshop/cns.md

 ## Profit!

-Now you should be able to create a pvc and have that bound on the WebUI
+Now you should be able to create a PVC and have that bound on the WebUI